Medically reviewed by

 ● Obstructive Sleep Apnea: A study published in 2009 showed that over 86 percent of patients with diabetes also had obstructive sleep apnea.
 Another medical evaluation assessment in 2019 estimated that one of every four diabetic patients also suffers from OSA.

-● Restless Leg Syndrome: One study published in 2018 found that over 28 percent of the patients had diabetes type 2 in addition to restless leg syndrome (RLS) – a condition that disrupts sleep.
+● Restless Legs Syndrome: One study published in 2018 found that over 28 percent of the patients had type 2 diabetes in addition to restless leg syndrome (RLS) – a condition that disrupts sleep.

 How Diabetes Affects Your Sleep

 Being diabetic doesn’t necessarily mean you’re going to toss and turn in bed all night; however, some diabetes symptoms can cause issues when you’re trying to sleep:

 ● Frequent Urination: If you have high blood sugar (hyperglycemia) at night, you’ll often feel the urge to urinate.
 Constantly getting out of bed to use the bathroom can make it difficult to fall back asleep or maintain a good night’s sleep.